tagion/tagion/docs/gov/glossary/index.md

 ## Community Member

-A community member is any individual or entity who has been verified by peers through the network’s [Social Scoring System](/gov/governance_areas/network_formation/tagion/poc).
-Once verified, community members gain the right to participate in both the consensus process and the governance of the network, contributing to its security, efficiency and decision-making.
+A community member is any individual or entity who has been verified by peers through the network’s Social Scoring System (see Network Formation on [Governance Documentation](/gov/governance_areas/network_formation/tagion/poc) for more on this topic).
+Once verified, community members gain the right to participate in both the [consensus](/gov/glossary#consensus) process and the governance of the network, contributing to its security, efficiency and decision-making.

 ## Consensus

 Consensus refers to the process by which  [Nodes](/gov/glossary#node) agree on the transactions (and their order) to be recorded in the shared [Database](/gov/glossary#database).
-It ensures the [integrity](/gov/glossary#integrity), security of the Tagion Network by making sure that all participating nodes maintain a consistent view of the current state of data without relying on a central authority (see ["permissionlessness"](/gov/glossary#permissionespermissionlessness)).
+It ensures the [integrity](/gov/glossary#integrity), security of the Tagion Network by making sure that all participating nodes maintain a consistent view of the current state of data without relying on a central authority (see ["permissionlessness"](/gov/glossary#permissionedpermissionlessness)).

 In the Tagion Network, consensus is reached using an [Asynchronous Byzantine Fault Tolerant (ABFT)](/gov/glossary#byzantine-fault-tolerance-bft) consensus algorithm called [Hashgraph](/gov/glossary#hashgraph).